escorciav/awesome-ml-on-device/README.md

 - [ ] Move my stuff onto a default branch.

--s [ ] Adopt their convention & merge any new insgiht of mine.
+- [ ] Adopt their convention & merge any new insgiht of mine.